facebookresearch/LaMCTS/LaNAS/LaNet/README.md

 |     MobileNetV2   | FPN-FCOS     | 105.4          | 31.2  |
 |     MobileNetV2   | NAS-FCOS     | 39.3           | 32.0  |

-<b>More results are coming.
-We will release the ImageNet model, search framework, training pipeline, and their applications on detection, segmentation soon; stay tuned.</b>
+<b>We will release the ImageNet model, search framework, training pipeline, and their applications on detection, segmentation soon; stay tuned.</b>